 The unique core of College Tech Prep is the pathway – a sequential course of study that aligns instruction and student services from high school to college and career.

 Central Region Ohio College Tech Prep Center

-The Central Region Ohio College Tech Prep Center is made up of several career technical centers and two-year technical colleges offering career focused programs.
+The Central Region Ohio College Tech Prep Center collaborates with several career technical centers and two-year technical colleges to offer career focused programs.
 The career technical centers and colleges are:

 Career and Technical Centers